sx-aurora-dev/tensorflow/README_ve.md

 # TensroFlow with VE support

-You can use prebuilt packages if you are interested in using TF on SX-Aurora.
+You can use prebuilt packages if you do not need to modify tensorflow.
-You can also modifiy the source code and build it.

 ## Using prebuilt packages

-We are providing two whl files on github.
+We are providing a whl package on github.
 See "releases" page.

 - tensorflow_ve-2.0.0-cp36-cp36m-linux_x86_64.whl